-Interns, in their AoR, have the opportunity to explore tropical small-scale agriculture.
+Interns, in their AoR, have the opportunity to explore and learn about tropical small-scale agriculture.
 This often looks like:

-Plant crops: Interns will plant and manage annual and biennial crops in conjunction with their personal interest and the Global Farm's needs.
+Planting crops: Interns will plant and manage annual and biennial crops in conjunction with their personal interest and the Global Farm's needs.

-Grow seeds: Interns will plant and manage crops intended for seed production.

-Integrate animals: Interns will integrate the animals on the farm in their AoR.
+Growing seeds: Interns will plant and manage crops intended for seed production.
+Integrating animals: Interns will integrate the animals on the farm in their AoR.

-Integrate Appropriate Technology: Interns have the opportunity to utilize AT implements to cultivate their crops.
+Integrating Appropriate Technology: Interns have the opportunity to utilize AT options while working in their AoR.